+NOTE: No CCLC BP

 In compliance with Education Code regulations and Title 5, the Grossmont-Cuyamaca Community College District (District) Chancellor shall ensure that procedures are issued regarding content in District student records.
 The Chancellor shall ensure that students are provided an opportunity to challenge content in their student records through the established procedures.